-Penetration testing can be used to systematically find security vulnerabilities and discover security risks.
+Penetration testing is a tool to find security vulnerabilities and discover security risks systematically.
 However, if done wrong, penetration testing results in a list of arbitrary problems that aren’t necessarily related to security.

 In this article, we show three things good penetration testers don’t do.